 Copyright Laws for Music in Videos

-Some music rights holders may be unhappy with the use of their music in YouTube videos.
+Some music rights holders may be unhappy using their music in YouTube videos.
 Copyright laws for music in videos can be highly restrictive, resulting in disgruntled copyright holders.
 SITELAB’s mid-tier plans include a blanket license to cover just about any theme you can think of.

 The company also has a publishing arm to help artists sell and distribute their music.
 This is especially useful if an artist wants to keep publishing rights and sell directly to fans.
 Publishing income is typically spread across multiple songwriters.
 “YouTube has no understanding of the publishing process,” said SITELAB founder and CEO Vince Rosenblatt.